-TO REQUEST A CATALOGUE FOR THE SHOW PLEASE CONTACT THE GALLERY - show ends friday 29th june 2018
+TO REQUEST A CATALOGUE FOR THE SHOW PLEASE CONTACT THE GALLERY - DUE TO POPULAR DEMAND THE SHOW WILL CONTINUE

 We are thrilled to be bringing the work of Tom Voyce to a Nottingham audience and beyond.